 Summary of recent readings

-This table summarizes and provides context for the most recent three weeks of Kingston PM2.5 readings.
-The key numbers are, of course, the daily averages because that’s what informs us how our recent exposures have contributed to or ameliorated whatever annual exposure to toxic PM2.5 particulates we are comfortable with or accepting of.
-For those who choose to lower their at-home exposure in order to better protect their and their households’ long-term health, the numbers provide important information on how much effort may be required to stay within their comfort level.
+This table summarizes and provides context for the most recent three weeks of Kingston PM2.5 airborne fine particulate readings.
+The key numbers are, of course, the daily averages because that’s what informs us how our recent exposures have contributed to or ameliorated whatever annual exposure to toxic particulates we are comfortable with or accepting of.
+For those who choose to lower their at-home exposure in order to better protect their and their households’ long-term health, the numbers provide important information on how much effort may be required to stay within their comfort levels.

-To facilitate that analysis, the table computes each day’s risk category (usually a mix of 0’s, 1’s and 2’s), 7- and 28-day running averages and medians.
-It also reports on the minimum and maximum reading for each day, as well as the number of hours that day during which Kingston PM2.5 readings may have exceeded either or both the World Health Organization’s recommended maximum and the seriously outdated and therefore misleading US/Canadian equivalent.
+To facilitate that analysis, the table also computes each day’s risk category (usually a mix of 0’s, 1’s and 2’s), as well as 7- and 28-day running averages and medians.
+It also reports on the minimum and maximum readings for each day, as well as on the number of hours that day during which Kingston PM2.5 readings may have exceeded either or both the World Health Organization’s recommended maximum and the seriously outdated and therefore misleading US/Canadian equivalent.